Ryan Starr: Early life

-Ryan Starr was born Tiffany Montgomery in the Sunland neighborhood of Los Angeles, California, a place where she once described as a "middle of nowhere town, up in the hills - like, horse country."
+Ryan Starr was born Tiffany Montgomery in the Sunland neighborhood of Los Angeles, California, a place which she once described as a "middle of nowhere town, up in the hills - like, horse country."
 Her elementary, middle, and high schools were all about "a block from one another" in her words, and growing up, Starr considered herself to be "a small-town tomboy".
 She has three sisters.
 On her mother's side, she is Peruvian and Bolivian.
 She also has French and Irish ancestry.

 Although Starr was named Homecoming Queen, she reminisced in a 2017 blog post that she was "dorky" and "definitely not one of the popular kids" for most of her time in school.
 She graduated from Verdugo Hills High School in 2000, where she ran track.
 Before attempting a music career, she worked as a waitress, lifeguard, swim team coach, and at a clothing store.

 Around the age of seven, Starr began learning how to sing.
 Her family was unable to afford formal vocal training, so as a child, Starr developed her voice by singing along to Disney films.
 Drawn to jazz and blues artists from a young age, Nat King Cole, Ella Fitzgerald, Billie Holiday, Etta James, Janis Joplin, and Otis Redding were among Starr's first musical influences.
 As Starr got older, she found inspiration in rock musicians, such as Pat Benatar, Chris Cornell, Steve Perry, and Steven Tyler.